Fun Things to Do On a Lake District Hen or Stag Do

 One place to give it a go is Brockhole, where you can also enjoy laser clay shooting, mini golf, and a treetop adventure.

-There’s no better bonding experience than a camping trip, and whether you like to take it completely back to basics or opt for a spot of glamping, it’s always nice to gather together your nearest and dearest and get close to nature.
+There’s no better bonding experience than a camping trip.
+Whether you like to take it completely back to basics or opt for a spot of glamping.
+It’s always nice to gather together your nearest and dearest and get close to nature.

 Here at Pure Leisure we welcome considerate campers, and have everything from your basic pitching spots, to camping pods.
 Check out our camping options here.